aki2o/emacs-plsense/README.md

 * `plsense-update-location` ... inform Plsense server of current context forcibly.

-**Note:** If not recovered by the above command, restart PlSense server.
+\* If not recovered by the above command, restart PlSense server.

 ### Refresh server